-- (a) The Arbitrator may at any time require electronic filing and service of documents in an Arbitration.
-If an Arbitrator requires electronic filing, the Parties shall maintain and regularly monitor a valid, useable and live email address for the receipt of all documents filed through e-JAMS.
-Any document filed electronically shall be considered as filed with JAMS when the transmission to e-JAMS is complete.
+(a) The Arbitrator may at any time require electronic filing and service of documents in an Arbitration.
+Any document filed electronically shall be considered as filed with JAMS when the transmission to JAMS Electronic Filing System is complete.
 Any document e-filed by 11:59 p.m. (of the sender's time zone) shall be deemed filed on that date.
-Upon completion of filing, e-JAMS shall issue a confirmation receipt that includes the date and time of receipt.
-The confirmation receipt shall serve as proof of filing. - (b) Every document filed with e-JAMS shall be deemed to have been signed by the Arbitrator, Case Manager, attorney or declarant who submits the document to e-JAMS, and shall bear the typed name, address, telephone number, and Bar number of a signing attorney.
-Documents containing signatures of third-parties (i.e., unopposed motions, affidavits, stipulations, etc.) may also be filed electronically by indicating that the original signatures are maintained by the filing Party in paper-format.
+Upon completion of filing, JAMS Electronic Filing System shall issue a confirmation receipt that includes the date and time of receipt.
+The confirmation receipt shall serve as proof of filing.

+(b) Every document electronically filed or served shall be deemed to have been signed by the Arbitrator, Case

+Manager, attorney or declarant and shall bear a facsimile or typographical signature of such person, along with the typed name, address, telephone number, and Bar number of a signing attorney.
+Typographical signatures shall be treated as personal signatures for all purposes under these Rules.
+Documents containing signatures of thirdparties (i.e., unopposed motions, affidavits, stipulations, etc.) may also be filed electronically by indicating that the original signatures are maintained by the filing Party in paper-format.